RocketResearch-Inc/compair_core/README.md

 ## Reporting Issues

+If you try Core, the most helpful feedback is what you ran, what worked, what broke, and whether the review output made sense for your repo shape.

-Please open GitHub issues or PRs against this repository.
-If you are a Compair Cloud customer, reach out through your support channel for issues related to premium features.
+Please open GitHub issues or PRs against this repository with what you tried, what worked, what broke, and where the output was confusing.
+If you are testing multiple related repos, include the repo shapes involved, for example backend/frontend, API/SDK, CLI/cloud service, or docs/implementation.

+Core is MIT licensed.
+Cloud-specific hosted services remain part of the hosted Compair product.